Shoofly pie: Variations

-A Montgomery pie is similar to a shoofly pie, except lemon juice is used in the bottom layer.
+A Montgomery pie is similar to a shoo-fly pie, except lemon juice is used in the bottom layer.
 Treacle tart is a pie with a filling made from light treacle.

 Name

-The modern name comes from a particular brand of molasses from Philadelphia, Shoofly Molasses.
-The name shoofly pie was used in the 1880s, but its first appearance in print was after World War I. The Shoofly brand of molasses was named after a popular circus animal that toured in Pennsylvania in the 19th century, Shoofly the Boxing Mule.
+The modern name comes from a particular brand of molasses from Philadelphia, Shoo-fly Molasses.
+The name "shoo-fly pie" was used in the 1880s, but its first appearance in print was after World War I. The "Shoo-fly Molasses" brand was named after a popular circus animal that toured in Pennsylvania in the 19th century, "Shoo-fly the Boxing Mule".
 The mule, in turn, may have been named after a song that became popular half a century before: "Shoo Fly, Don't Bother Me".
-The pie is mentioned in the song "Shoo-Fly Pie and Apple Pan Dowdy," popularized by Dinah Shore in the 1940s.
+The pie is mentioned in the song "Shoo-Fly Pie and Apple Pan Dowdy", popularized by Dinah Shore in the 1940s.

-Shoofly pie is called Melassich Riwwelboi or Melassichriwwelkuche (molasses crumb cake) in the Pennsylvania Dutch language.
+In the Pennsylvania Dutch language, shoo-fly pie is called Melassich Riwwelboi or Melassichriwwelkuche (molasses crumb cake).
 Before its modern name became popular during the 20th century, it was molasses crumb pie or soda rivvel cake (rivels are lumps of food).